GRVite/LaserTag/README.md

 # LaserTag
 Optogenetic analysis
--load_data_v2 incorporates a new function (loadOptoEP) to load the TTL pulses
+-load_data_v2 incorporates a new function to load the TTL pulses